RqbMedi/rqbmedi.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Mehdi.
-I have been learning, evolving, and growing up in Four Countries on Four Continents.
+I have been learning, evolving, and growing up in Three Countries on Three Continents.
 In my beloved country Morocco, I acquired the Value of Believing.
 In Japan, I understood the Value of Hardwork.
 In Canada, I witnessed the Value of Excellence.
-In Australia, I confirmed the Value of Consistency.
 I am very grateful to these dear countries :-) !

+[comment]: <> (Update: Four Countries on Four Continents.
+In Australia, I confirmed the Value of Consistency.)

 <img alt="Australia" src="http://purecatamphetamine.github.io/country-flag-icons/3x2/AU.svg" width="22" height="22"/> **The Land of The Kangaroos.** Loading...